FortiGate

 Optional public-private key authentication

 SCP authenticates itself to the FortiGate unit in the same way as an administrator using SSH to access the CLI.
-Instead of using a password, you can configure the SCP client and the FortiGate unit with a public-private key pair.
+Instead of using a password, it is possible to configure the SCP client and the FortiGate unit with a public-private key pair.

 This step depends on the SCP product.
 The SSH Secure Shell key generator automatically stores the private key.
-In the PuTTY Key Generator, you must manually save the private key.
+It is necessary to manually save the private key in the PuTTY Key Generator.

-- Copy the public key to the FortiGate unit.
-You do this in the FortiGate CLI, as follows:
+• Copy the public key to the FortiGate unit.
+Do this in the FortiGate CLI, as follows:

 edit admin